AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_baking/bake_settings.md

 		**Contributes**: Determines whether light that bounces off this mesh continues to contribute to lighting other objects in the scene.

-		**Resolution multiplier**: Stingray bakes multiple unwrapped objects into the same 1024x1024 texture atlas.
-Increase this value for more important objects in order to assign them more space in the atlas.
+		**Resolution multiplier**: Stingray bakes a lightmap for each object, depending on the Resolution multiplier we multiply the global resolution for each object to make each lightmap larger or smaller.
+The global multiplier is defined in texels per meter.
+There is no hard set lightmap resolution for objects, it is all based on the global resolution multiplied by each object’s resolution multiplier.
+See the tooltip for a better explanation.

 -	Properties per light.
 Select a light.
 In the tree view of the  ~{ Property Editor }~, you'll find its additional bake settings:

 	-	Under the **Light** category, the **Baking** setting determines whether or not the light *only* contributes to the baked lightmaps.
 When set to "Direct & Indirect", the light will contribute to baked direct and indirect light, but will not contribute to real-time dynamic lighting at all.
-When set to "Indirect", the light will render in realtime.
+When set to "Indirect", the direct light will still be rendered in realtime.

 	-	Under the **Light** category, the **Indirect Intensity** setting adjusts how strongly the indirect light emitted by this light affects nearby surfaces.
 Used only by Beast, not by the Stingray baker.

 -	Global lighting settings in the shading environment.
 See ~{ Shading environment properties }~.

-	-	The texture set for the **Skydome map** will contribute to the way your objects are lit.
-Note that when baking, the intensity of the sky is not taken from the shading environment; it is set in the **Bake lightmaps** window.
+	-	The texture set for the **Radiance map** will contribute to baked lighting in the scene.
+Note that when baking, you can multiply the effect of the **Radiance map** by increasing the multiplier in th **Bake lightmaps** window.
+To generate radiance map for your scene use the Reflection Probe baking workflows.

-	-	The **Baked Diffuse Tint** and intensity settings adjust the color and brightness of the baked lightmaps for all meshes in the scene.
+	-	The **Baked Diffuse Tint** and intensity settings adjust the color and brightness of the baked lightmaps and diffuse probes for all meshes in the scene.